 Eva sat beside Jay.
 “Jadie, did you see my husband last night?
 Henry didn’t come back to our room.”

 “Oh, gosh.
-He hiked up with me.
+We met hiking to the monastery.
 I said I’d lead him back, but he didn’t want the help.”

 “That sounds like Henry.”

 “I assumed he returned without me.
 I’m really sorry.
 I hope he’s okay.”

 “That makes one of you,” said Eva.
 Her daughter Lilly ate scrambled eggs without comment.
 “I’m sorry if he caused any trouble.”

 “He seemed to want centipedes,” said Jay.
 “Maybe he’s still harvesting.”

 After breakfast Michael led the tour to the river.
 He’d inflated inner-tubes and tied them to a bridge so they bobbed in the water.
 “The river will carry us to shore.
 Kids ride with a parent.
 Then we ferry to the airport.
 Hey, hey—we have an extra inner-tube.”
 Michael counted heads.
 “Where’s Henry?”